 The biometrics officer will call out your number when it is your turn.
 There will be a chair available for you to sit and have your photo taken.
 Afterward, you will go to a computer with a LiveScan machine to get your fingerprints captured digitally.

 The biometrics appointment is one of several steps in the immigration application process.
 We can help you put your immigration application together for free so that you can make it to the biometrics step.
-Click the button below to get started.

 Yes, you can reschedule your biometrics appointment if necessary.
 Your appointment notice will have information about how you can reschedule.